-It can be noted for \akcr that if greater than $k'$ pairs were removed this energy could not be achieved as the minimum energy would be $(k-1)(\frac{A_{12}}{e^{B_{12}}} - C_{12} - 1)$ for the interaction within pairs.
+Note that for \akcr that if greater than $k'$ pairs were removed this energy could not be achieved as the minimum energy would be $(k-1)(\frac{A_{12}}{e^{B_{12}}} - C_{12} - 1)$ for the interaction within pairs.
 As there is a positive interaction between pairs, the total energy must be slightly greater than this for any $k > 1$.
-Therefore it can be seen that the total energy will be less than $(k-1)(\frac{A_{12}}{e^{B_{12}}} - C_{12} - 1)$ if and only if there is an independent set of size $k$ left.
-It can be noted that under the choice of variables from Lemma \ref{lem:ineq_satisfiable}, the upper bound of will be $-(k-1)$. \end{proof}
+Therefore the total energy is less than $(k-1)(\frac{A_{12}}{e^{B_{12}}} - C_{12} - 1)$ if and only if there is an independent set of size $k$ left.
+Note that under the choice of variables from Lemma \ref{lem:ineq_satisfiable}, the upper bound is $-(k-1)$. \end{proof}

-\begin{lemma} When removing $k'$ charges from the construction from a long orthogonal penny graph, it is always preferable to remove pairs provided that Inequalities (\ref{ineq:pos_in_cirlce}- \ref{ineq:same_plane_pos}) hold. \end{lemma}
+\begin{lemma} When removing $k'$ charges from the construction from a long orthogonal penny graph, it is always preferable to remove pairs provided that Inequalities (\ref{ineq:pos_in_cirlce}-\ref{ineq:same_plane_pos}) hold. \end{lemma}